-On the nights when the SOAR telescope is in AEON-mode, the sequence of observations that it will conduct is provided by the LCO scheduler, which has been specially upgraded to support the Goodman Spectrograph.
+On the nights when the SOAR telescope is in AEON-mode, the sequence of observations that it will conduct is provided by the LCO scheduler, which has been upgraded to support the Goodman Spectrograph and TripleSpec NIR Imaging Spectrograph.

-In this mode, users no longer need to operate the Goodman instrument directly in real-time.
+In this mode, users do not operate the Goodman or TripleSpec instruments directly in real-time.
 Instead, observations can be requested at any time throughout the semester, using LCO's Observation Portal.
 The scheduler runs continuously, and will respond to new observation requests within 15min.
 This means that the sequence of observations for a given night can be dynamic and evolve over time.

-An observation request includes all of the parameters necessary to schedule the observation at an appropriate time, point the telescope and configure the Goodman Spectrograph.
-Users should note that we currently support only the most commonly-used Goodman configurations, as described below.
+An observation request includes all of the parameters necessary to schedule the observation at an appropriate time, point the telescope and configure the instrument.
+The Goodman configurations currently supported are described below.

 This figure describes the flow of information when a user submits an observing request via the LCO Portal.